Skip to main content

 A note on EDL and HTTPS CAs

-Whilst the EDL method utilizes HTTPS, using the https://username:token/ method may not adequately validated TLS/SSL certificate authorities.
-To utilize strict mode, use a CA profile as below:
+Whilst the EDL method uses HTTPS, using the https://username:token/ method may not adequately validate TLS/SSL certificate authorities.
+To use strict mode, use a CA profile as below:

 Panorama - Certificate Manager --> Certificate Profile --> Add --> Add --> CA Certificate Dropdown Menu --> Certificate File Browse --> Commit